Global and Comparative Philosophy (MA)

 To be eligible for the MA Philosophy specialisation Global and Comparative Philosophy at Leiden University, you must meet the following admission requirements.

-- A bachelor’s degree in Philosophy from a Dutch research university, provided that you have completed courses in the field of global and comparative philosophy with a total course load of at least 30 EC;
+- a bachelor’s degree in Philosophy from a Dutch research university, provided that you have completed courses in the field of global and comparative philosophy with a total course load of at least 30 EC; or

 - a bachelor’s degree from a research university, equivalent to the level of a Dutch academic Bachelor’s degree in Philosophy: Global and Comparative Perspectives;

-- the ability to formulate a clear philosophical research question, to develop and formulate a critical view on that question, and to support this view by means of argument and analysis, to be determined on the basis of a writing sample.
+- the ability to formulate a clear philosophical research question, to develop and formulate a critical view on that question, and to support this view by means of argument and analysis (to be determined on the basis of a writing sample); and

-In addition, you should have relevant knowledge of Western and non-Western traditions in philosophy and their history, equivalent to the knowledge obtained in the pre-master’s programme for Global and Comparative Philosophy.
+- relevant knowledge of intercultural traditions in philosophy and their history, equivalent to the knowledge obtained in the pre-master’s programme for Global and Comparative Philosophy.

 In order to succesfully participate in this programme, you must be proficient in English.
 The following requirements apply: